firozkhan18/technologies-notes/hifi-core.md

 [⬆️ Back to Top](#java-core)

 ## What are the different access modifiers?
-Private: Class members are only available within the class.
+**Private**: Class members are only available within the class.
 A function word is used for designation.private

-default, package-private, package level: Visibility of the class/class members only within the package.
+**default, package-private, package level**: Visibility of the class/class members only within the package.
 Is a default access modifier - special No designation required.

-protected: Class members are available within the package and in the descendants.
+**protected**: Class members are available within the package and in the descendants.
 A function word is used for designation.protected

-public: The class/class members are available to everyone.
+**public**: The class/class members are available to everyone.
 A function word is used for designation.public

 The sequence of modifiers in ascending order of the level of closure: public, protected, default, private.